 For Essential 02, Camerino achieves an overall resilience score of 8/15.
 The municipality understands the main hazards affecting it and there are currently some processes for updating information concerning seismic and landslide hazard maps.
 Geomorphological features of the municipal area are taken into account in the urban planning choices (land use zoning plan).
 There are no risk scenarios for the main natural hazards, however some issues are roughly defined in the civil emergency plan (score of 2 for P2.1).
 At the same time, individual system risks are not shared among utility providers and regional/ national agencies proactively in order to understand cascading effects; these risks are only shared after a hazard occurred as part of post-disaster discussions (score of 1 in P2.2).
-Hazard scenarios for vulnerability and exposure only exist for some disasters.
-Specifically, the municipality of Camerino has historical data on earthquakes available, but not enough data for other hazard scenarios (score of 1 for P2.3).
+Specifically, the regional institutions have historical data on the main seismic sequences, but not enough data for other hazard scenarios (score of 1 for P2.3).
 As a result from P2.2 and P2.3, there is only a limited understanding of cascading impacts under a limited amount of disaster scenarios (score of 1 for P2.4).
-However, for most hazards (i.e. earthquakes and hydrogeological risks) there exist regularly updated hazard maps provided by national agencies (score of 3 for P2.5).
+However, for most hazards (i.e. seismic and hydrogeological risks) there exist regularly updated hazard maps provided by national agencies (score of 3 for P2.5).